CGI-FR/PIMO/README.md

        - "Marcelle"
 ```

-This exemple will mask the `name` field of the input jsonlines with random values from the `randomChoice` list.
+This example will mask the `name` field of the input jsonlines with random values from the `randomChoice` list.

 [Return to list of masks](#possible-masks)